Nepheline syenite: Texture

-The rock is holocrystalline, generally equigranular, equidirectional, and gross with grain size of 2 mm to 5 mm.
-In certain rare cases, the rock contains alkaline feldspar phenocrysts of 2 cm to 5 cm in length and 5 mm to 2 cm in thickness.
-The phenocrysts demonstrate orientation and eventually show cumulative texture.
+The rock is holocrystalline and commonly equigranular, with a typical grain size of 2 to 5 mm.
+Some varieties contain oriented alkali-feldspar phenocrysts several centimetres long and may display a cumulate texture.

 Mineral composition

-The main minerals are alkali feldspar, nepheline, clinopyroxene (±), amphibole (±), and biotite (±).
-Nepheline is the main feldspathoid.
+The principal minerals are alkali feldspar and nepheline, with variable clinopyroxene, amphibole and biotite.
 Quartz and orthopyroxene are absent.
-According to the IUGS classification nomenclature (International Union of Geological Sciences, Streckeisen, 1978), nepheline syenite has 10% < F/(F + A + P) < 60% and P/(A + P) < 10% (where F – feldspathoids, A – alkali feldspar, and P – plagioclase volume fractions).
-Phonolite is the fine-grained equivalent.
-In case nepheline is less than 10%, the rock is called alkaline syenite with nepheline or pulaskite.
-The similar rock without quartz and nepheline is denominated alkaline syenite or syenite.
-Because of the presence of feldspathoids, nepheline syenite is classified to be a typical alkaline rock.
+In the IUGS QAPF classification, nepheline syenite contains 10–60% feldspathoids among the felsic minerals and less than 10% plagioclase relative to total feldspar; F, A and P denote feldspathoids, alkali feldspar and plagioclase, respectively.

 The alkaline feldspar is not potassic, but generally sodic-potassic, which is characterized by interlocking anorthoclase, called perthite.
 In the alkali feldspar almost pure albite domains are observed.
 Nepheline generally shows partial alteration into natrolite and cancrinite.
 The clinopyroxene is sodic whose composition varies from hedenbergite to aegirine-augite.
 This mineral eventually presents resorption shape.
 The reaction rim constituted by amphibole and/or biotite is commonly observed.
 The amphibole is of high alkali, such as alkaline hornblende and riebeckite.
 The alkaline clinopyroxene and amphibole are characteristics of typical alkaline rocks.
 Biotite is annite, with high Fe/Mg ratio.

 The accessory minerals are magnetite, ilmenite, apatite, and titanite.
 Eventually, sodalite is found along hydrothermal fractures.
 Different from granite, zircon is rare and, if present, it is as xenocrysts.
 On the other hand, nepheline syenite gneiss contains abundant and large zircon crystals.

 Genesis

-Silica-undersaturated igneous rocks typically are formed by low degrees of partial melting in the Earth's mantle.
-Carbon dioxide may dominate over water in source regions.
-Magmas of such rocks are formed in a variety of environments, including continental rifts, ocean islands, and supra-subduction positions in subduction zones.
-Nepheline syenite and phonolite may be derived by crystal fractionation from more mafic silica-undersaturated mantle-derived melts, or as partial melts of such rocks.
-Igneous rocks with nepheline in their normative mineralogy commonly are associated with other unusual igneous rocks such as carbonatite.
+Silica-undersaturated magmas can form by low degrees of partial melting in the mantle and occur in several tectonic settings, including continental rifts and ocean islands.
+Nepheline syenite and phonolite may evolve by fractional crystallisation of more mafic alkaline magmas, while some may represent partial melts of silica-undersaturated source rocks.
+They are commonly associated with other alkaline igneous rocks and, in some provinces, with carbonatite.